libAtoms/workflow/docs/source/overview.rst

 Overall design
 ######################################

-The main goal of the workflow is make it easy operate on sets of input atomic configurations, typically doing the same operation to each one, and returning corresponding sets of output configurations.
+The main goal of the Workflow package is to make it easy operate on sets of input atomic configurations, typically doing the same operation to each one, and returning corresponding sets of output configurations.
 There are also functions that do not fit this structure, but use the same data types,